PaoloRibeca/KPop/README.md

 ```
 in your terminal.
 You will see a header containing information about the version:
 ```
-This is the KPopCountDB program (version 0.28)
+This is the KPopCountDB program (version 0.30)
  (c) 2020-2022 Paolo Ribeca, <paolo.ribeca@gmail.com>
 ```
 followed by detailed information.
-The general form(s) the command can be used is:
+The general form the command can be used is:
 ```
 KPopCountDB [ACTIONS]
 ```